-Even earlier, though, there were reports of gun-running and smuggling of weapons into the jungle encampment.
+Even earlier, though, there were reports of gun-running and smuggling of weapons into the jungle encampment, and several apostates and critics described the community as an armed camp.
 The U.S. Customs Service investigated the reports, but couldn’t come up with much more than rumor.
 It repeated a statement by an unknown – probably former, probably disaffected – Temple member that she had stored more than 170 weapons in her Northern California house at one point, and that they had been smuggled down to Guyana via private aircraft.

 All the reports suddenly seemed to find immediate credibility in the tale told by Mark Lane – one of the Temple’s attorneys who had been escorted from the scene of the mass deaths as they were taking place – that there was automatic weapon fire at Jonestown on 18 November.
 That report served only to slow the progress of the Guyana Defense Force when it went in to secure the site.
 Rather than approach Jonestown in vehicles, the troops walked, and sometimes crawled, in order to reduce exposure to machine gun fire.